Is Parallel Parenting The Best Choice For My Family?

-No one is perfect, problems will occur, but sticking to the plan and using the proper channels to address the problem will help keep conflict to a minimum and this is what your child needs.
+No one is perfect.
+Problems will occur, but sticking to the plan and using the proper channels to address the problem will help keep conflict to a minimum which is what your child needs.
 It is never easy to share parenting responsibilities and remain separate from decisions made by the other parent.
 Caring parents worry about their children, but remember, the conflict will hurt your child more than any perceived bad parenting decisions ever could.

 Parallel Parenting Vs. Co-Parenting

 Parallel parenting and co-parenting are two very different things.
-Co-parenting is done together; parents get along, their relationship during and after the divorce is amicable.
+Co-parenting is done together.
+Parents get along and their relationship during and after the divorce is amicable.
 Parallel parenting is done separately without input or contact from the other parent.
-Most parents want to co-parent, it is the healthiest way to raise a child after a divorce, but not all parents can be co-parents, which is where parallel parenting comes into play.
+Most parents want to co-parent; it is the healthiest way to raise a child after a divorce.
+However, not all parents can be co-parents, which is where parallel parenting comes into play.

 Counseling - Therapy - Making The Best Choice

 Sessions with a trained therapist can help all parties deal with divorce less destructively.
-Explosive emotions are part of many divorces,and it can be difficult to make the best decisions for the children, counseling with a trained family therapist can help put the relationship in perspective.
+Explosive emotions are a part of many divorces and it can be difficult to make the best decisions for the children.
+Getting counseling with a trained family therapist can help put the relationship in perspective.
 Therapy is great for any couple going through a divorce, but it is extremely helpful and constructive when there are children involved.

 Listen to the counselor and try to be honest about how divorce is affecting the family dynamic.
-In some cases, one or the other parent is not used to parenting alone; sometimes one parent leaves all the major decisions up to the other parent.
-This type of situation can create a lot of conflicts and emotional upheaval, the best thing to do to prevent this is to seek counseling.
+In some cases, one or the other parent is not used to parenting alone; sometimes, one parent leaves all the major decisions up to the other parent.
+This type of situation can create a lot of conflicts and emotional upheaval.
+The best thing to do to prevent this is to seek counseling.
 The advice and guidance can be beneficial in helping reduce the negative effects seen in children of divorce.
 Divorce counseling can also help children cope with their emotions during and after the divorce process.